mikechen66/GPU-Parallel-Program-Development/CUDA-Thrust/README.md

 ## Development Process

 Thrust uses the CMake build system to build unit tests, examples, and header tests.
+By default, a serial CPP host system, CUDA accelerated device system, and C++14 standard are used.
+This can be changed in CMake.
+More information on configuring your Thrust build and creating a pull request can be found in CONTRIBUTING.md [https://github.com/NVIDIA/thrust/blob/main/CONTRIBUTING.md].
 To build Thrust as a developer, the following recipe should be followed:

 ```
 # Clone Thrust and CUB repos recursively: